Turkey forges on with 100-point rate cut despite lira meltdown

-ISTANBUL, Nov 18 (Reuters) - Turkey's central bank slashed its policy rate by 100 basis points to 15% as expected on Thursday, citing temporary price pressure and hitting the lira, even after inflation jumped to near 20% and the currency spiraled to all-time lows.
+ISTANBUL, Nov 18 (Reuters) - Turkey's central bank slashed its policy rate by 100 basis points to 15% on Thursday and hinted at more easing despite inflation running near 20%, accelerating a spiral to all-time lows in the lira currency.

-The lira TRYTOM=D3 tumbled versus the dollar after the rate decision and was down 3% to 10.98, matching an all-time low hit earlier in the day.
+The lira TRYTOM=D3 tumbled versus the dollar after the rate decision to 10.98, down 3% and matching a record low hit earlier in the day.
+It was worth 10.85 at 1129 GMT.

+"Literally insane move which puts the lira in real jeopardy," Tim Ash of BlueBay Asset Management said of the rate cut on Twitter.

 The central bank was expected to cut by 100 basis points according to a Reuters poll last week, though some analysts thought the 9% lira selloff this week would stay its hand.
 The size of last month's 200-point cut surprised markets.